chester-lang/chester2025draft/docs/src/dev/parser-plan.md

 2. Preserves strict separation of parsing from semantic analysis
 3. Applies a consistent rule for all block terminations without special cases
 4. Avoids context-dependent parsing which is harder to maintain
-5. Treats "}\n" as a syntactic boundary in all contexts, which is simpler and more predictable
+5. Treats `}\n` as a syntactic boundary in all contexts, which is simpler and more predictable

-The parser should simply terminate an OpSeq when encountering a "}\n" pattern, regardless of what identifiers (like "match") may be present in the sequence.
+The parser should simply terminate an OpSeq when encountering a `}\n` pattern, regardless of what identifiers (like "match") may be present in the sequence.
 This maintains the context-free nature of the parser and avoids the complexity of context-dependent rules.

 #### Integration with Existing Code: